nixbuild/nix-quick-install-action/README.md

 release of this action the resulting Nix setup will always be identical, no matter when you run the action.

-* Supports Linux and MacOS 10.15 runners
+* Supports all Linux and MacOS runners

 * Single-user installation (no `nix-daemon`)